 Every participant has two goals:

 1. Pick up at least 1 kg (2.2 lbs) of trash.
 That's roughly one full grocery bag.
-Most scouts will fill far more than that in a few hours.
+Two hours along the shoreline is plenty of time to fill several.

 2. Bring a non-scout friend or family member.
 The event doubles as a way to show people what Scouting is about — service, community, and getting things done.
 It's also a recruiting opportunity.